raphael-blanchard/website-dev/iccv23_challenge_LiI.md

     1. You must submit all the 12 trajectories for lidar inertial track.
     2. The trajecotry should be complete.
 The duration of estimated trajecotry should be roughly same with ground truth trajectory.

-## Rules
+## Challenge Rules
-1. A person cannot be in multiple teams or have multiple accounts.
+1. Participants are welcome to form teams.
+A participant cannot be in multiple teams and a team must make submissions under a single account.
-2. Every day a team can submit for at most once on gradescope and the submission must be in a certain time window: 12:00 P.M. - 12:00 A.M.
+2. Every day a team can submit for at most once on gradescope and the submission must be in a certain time window: 12:00 P.M. - 11:59 P.M.
 UTC.
 3. The size of every trajectory file submitted should be no more than 2 MB.
+4. Organizers reserve the right to make changes to the rules and timeline.
+5. Violation of the rules or other unfair activities may result in disqualification.

 ##  🎉Lidar-inertial Leaderboard 🎉